sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

     ![Picture1](./images/trigger1.png)

-1. Navigate to your repository's, click  Settings.
+1. Navigate to your repository, and click  Settings.

    ![Picture1](./images/ghasr1.png)